-- 1. Visually check top of vent for soot.
+Visually check top of vent for soot.
 Call service person to clean.
-Some sediment at bottom of vent is normal. - 2.
-Visually inspect venting system for proper function, deterioration or leakage.
-Ensure that condensate drain is inspected and ensure that condensate is being directed to appropriate condensate management system or drain, as required by local codes.
+Some sediment at bottom of vent is normal.

-- 3. Check that area is free from combustible materials, gasoline, and other flammable vapors and liquids. - 4.
-Check air filter and replace as necessary. - 5.
-Follow pre-start-up check in the Start-up section. - 6.
-Visually inspect burner flame.
+- Visually inspect venting system for proper function, deterioration or leakage.
+Ensure that condensate drain is inspected and ensure that condensate is being directed to appropriate condensate management system or drain, as required by local codes. - 3.
+Check that area is free from combustible materials, gasoline, and other flammable vapors and liquids. - 4.
+Check for and remove any obstruction to the flow of combustion or ventilation air to heater. - 5.
+Follow pre-start-up check in the Start-up section. - Visually inspect burner flame.
 It should be light blue at full input.
-Remove and visually inspect hot surface igniter and sensor for damage, cracking or debris build-up. - 7.
-Check operation of safety devices.
+Remove and visually inspect hot surface igniter and sensor for damage, cracking or debris build-up. - Check operation of safety devices.
 Refer to manufacturers' instructions. - 8.
 Follow oil-lubricating instructions on pump (if required).
 Over-oiling will damage pump.
-Water-lubricated circulators do not need oiling. - 9.
-To avoid potential of severe burn, DO NOT REST HANDS ON OR GRASP PIPES.
+Water-lubricated circulators do not need oiling. - To avoid potential of severe burn, DO NOT REST HANDS ON OR GRASP PIPES.
 Use a light touch; return piping will heat up quickly. - 10.
-Check blower and blower motor. - 11.
+Check blower and blower motor - 11.
 Check for piping leaks around pumps, relief valves and other fittings.
 Repair, if found.
-DO NOT use petroleum-based stop-leak.
+DO NOT use petroleum-based stop-leak. - 12.
+Check the fault history and reset as necessary.